Atomic and entanglement dynamics in the mixed squeezed coherent state version of the Jaynes-Cummings interaction: Entanglement dynamics

-Figs. 5 and 6 represent the entanglement dynamics for the PSCS and the MSCS respectively.
-Like the atomic inversion, here also we have taken the average number of coherent photons $N_{c}=20 $, the squeezed photons $N_{s}=0,1,2,5, 8, 10$ and $q = 1.00, 0.70, 0.58, 0.41, 0.33, 0.30$.
-For the PSCS, $N(t)$ starts from the coherent state dynamics as like $W(t)$.
-On addition of squeezed photons in the field, slight oscillations build up in the smooth collapse part of the dynamics and the second collapse point comes down significantly.
-With the further increase in the squeezing, the minimum value of the first collapse of $N(t)$ gets higher and the oscillations in the collapse part become more prominent.
-This pattern continues for other higher values of $N_s$.
+Figures 5 and 6 represent the entanglement dynamics for the PSCS and the MSCS respectively.
+Like the atomic inversion, here also we have taken the average number of coherent photons $N_{c}=20 $, the squeezed photons $N_{s}=0,1,2,5, 8, 10$ and $q = 1.00, 0.70, 0.58, 0.41, 0.33,\\ 0.30$.
+From Fig. 5(a) it is observed that for PSCS, $N(t)$ starts from a coherent state dynamics as like $W(t)$ (see Fig. 3(a)).
+On addition of squeezed photons in the field, slight oscillations build up in the smooth collapse part of the dynamics and the second collapse point comes down significantly which is depicted in Fig. 5(b).
+From Figs. 5(c) and 5(d), it is evident that with further increase in the squeezing, the minimum value of the first collapse of $N(t)$ gets higher and the oscillations in the collapse part become more prominent.
+This pattern continues for other higher values of $N_s = 8, 10$; Figs. 5(e) and 5(f) show that with these higher values of $N_{s}$ the whole collapse becomes oscillatory.

-For the MSCS, $N(t)$ starts from the coherent state dynamics also.
-Here, if we add a squeezed photon, all the collapse parts become oscillatory and the minimum value of $N(t)$ gets higher.
-On further increasing the squeezing, the amplitude of the oscillations in the dynamics becomes smaller and the minimum values become higher.
+For the MSCS, $N(t)$ starts from the coherent state dynamics also which is depicted in Fig. 6(a).
+In this case, Fig. 6(b) shows that if a squeezed photon is added, all the collapse parts become oscillatory and the minimum value of $N(t)$ gets higher.
+On further increasing the squeezing, the amplitude of the oscillations in the dynamics becomes smaller and the minimum values become higher which can be observed from the Figs. 6(c), 6(d), 6(e) and 6(f).
 One interesting fact is that the amplitude of the oscillation of $N(t)$ for MSCS becomes smaller with increasing squeezing but for PSCS, the amplitude of oscillations in the dynamics of $N(t)$ becomes larger.
 Since, $N(t)$ represents the extent of entanglement of the atom with the radiation field, it is observed that as the squeezing is increased, this entanglement gets stronger even during the collapse part.
 This effect is significantly enhanced in MSCS as compared to PSCS.